atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .., rf
 no direct overtures to her, indeed; ho wished to see her incapable of refusing him.
 She, on the other hand, imagining that he was' very much in love with her, and would Soon take an op portunity to offer her proposals, which she might accept of with honour, ' only laughed at hh effusions about women, af she found the chit-chat of almost: all ■with whbni she cohvcrfed was in a similar strain' ' ^
 . /.; !■ '
-*- ■ ■ ^ ' st; * ‘ ^ ■'V rff V ’ ■ — ^
+*- ■ ■ ^ ' st; * ‘ ^ ■'V rff V ’ ■ --^
 • r ^ - ■- ^ > ria ■ r j - SA A' y * A
 %
-'Fanhy Selby was pretty much in the Same Situation with Lumley, with this' difference; she was apparently less yola die than Smith; and, as she had been intimate 'with his whole family, she thought he would, on no account, presume to behave improperly to her. — Poor Fanny knew very little of the world, though she had Seen more of it
+'Fanhy Selby was pretty much in the Same Situation with Lumley, with this' difference; she was apparently less yola die than Smith; and, as she had been intimate 'with his whole family, she thought he would, on no account, presume to behave improperly to her. --Poor Fanny knew very little of the world, though she had Seen more of it
 V * •
 m